teboli/fast_two_stage_psf_correction/README.md

 When done, you can call the main module in *modules.py* as
 > fast_optics_correction.OpticsCorrection

-Please refer to *test.py* for an example.
+Please refer to *test.py* for an example and the list of parameters.

+### Testing

+You can run the testing script with default parameters
+> python test.py --name facade.jpg

+where you can change the parameters and the image path to test your own example (including raw with .dng format!)

 ### Training